kensanata/spellcasters/Elam.md

 air like smoke to be blown wherever the winds will blow.

-**Teleportation trap** (3) creates subtle changes in the configuration of space such that a group of people nearby will be teleported elsewhere within 200ft without them noticing it.
-If the group of people stretches for more than 60ft (a line of twenty people), then the trap will not trigger.
+**Teleportation trap** (3) creates subtle changes in the configuration of space such that a group of people nearby is teleported elsewhere within 200ft without them noticing it.
+If the group of people stretches for more than 60ft (a line of twenty people), then the trap does not trigger.
 The trapped area radiates faint and harmless magic.

 **Mirror passage** (4) enchants a mirror such that it leads to the lands of the Red King, a realm built on top of a huge, ruined city and